Xyresic/MKS21X-FinalProject/README.md

  - Fixed some bugs with parentheses
  - Added more comments
  - Made code more readable
- - Bugs: Read above.
-No new bugs founds
+ - Bugs: No new bugs found.

  1/10/19
  - Added functions to simplify